Obarun/66/doc/66-enable.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-S**: starts the *service* on the fly directly after enabling it.
+- **-S, --start**: starts the *service* on the fly directly after enabling it.
 If the state of the *service* is already up, this option will have no effect.
 This also applies to the dependencies of the service.

 ## Usage examples